See the Story Index for Wael Abdelgawad’s other stories.

 When Dr. Ehab was gone, I picked up the envelope full of cash and stared at it.
 Ten thousand dollars.
 It was mostly hundred dollar bills, with what looked like five hundred in twenties.
 It was heavy in my hand.

-I moved three hundred dollars from the envelope into my wallet, and stuffed the fat envelope into my front pants pocket.
-I clipped my pocket knife onto my other front pocket, then I removed my gun from beneath the desk, slipped it into a holster, and strapped it around my ankle, underneath my pants leg.
+I moved three hundred dollars into my wallet, and stuffed the fat envelope into my front pants pocket.
+I clipped my pocket knife onto my other front pocket, then removed my gun from beneath the desk, slipped it into a holster, and strapped it around my ankle, underneath my pants leg.
+Technically I was breaking the law by doing so.
+I did not have a CCW or Carry Concealed Weapon license.
+I’d applied for one with the Fresno PD and – as a licensed private detective – should have received it by all rights.
+I’d been denied, however, with no reason given.
+Maybe it was my Arabic name, or maybe the FPD knew of my criminal conviction and didn’t care that I’d been pardoned.

 Opening the locked drawer in my desk, I removed my camera, handheld camcorder, binoculars, flashlight, and digital voice recorder, and stuffed them all in a threadbare school backpack.
 I added a few pairs of socks and underwear and a change of clothes.